yevgenis-shapiro/terraform-provider-redpanda/README.md

 ✅ Security: Create, list or edit Kafka ACLs and SASL-SCRAM users.

 ✅ Schema Registry: List and manage all aspects of your Avro, Protobuf or JSON schemas within your schema registry.
 ✅ Kafka connect: Manage connectors from multiple connect clusters, patch configs, view their current state or restart tasks.
+✅ Redpanda Transforms: Manage and monitor data transforms deployed in your Redpanda cluster.

 🚀 Technologies